Annual Report 2017 - 2018

 During the year we have we have concentrated on our core activities of supporting the needs of our community, particularly in the areas of the elderly and the youth.

 The Luncheon Club continues to be very successful by providing a much needed service to the community and helping defeat loneliness.
-We have introduced a development project including a series of training sessions and 1 to 1’s for the elderly and disadvantaged to help them use and communicate through the internet.
+The recent introduction of a drop-in café and memory café is also starting to grow and give the added element of supporting and bringing together carers to interact and support each other.

 The groups and adult education continue to thrive.

-Coventry Building Society have invited us to be their community partners and this relationship will be developed in the coming year for the benefit of the community.
+Coventry Building Society are now established community partners and work with us regulary for the benefit of the community.

-In the coming year, we must reach out further into to the community and identify and meet their needs.
+In the coming year, we will continue to reach out further into to the community and identify and meet their needs.

-We have identified that additional core funding will be needed to cover costs caused by the actions of Central Government, introduction of the new living wage and the reduction of support funds from Birmingham City Council.
+We have identified that additional core funding will be needed to cover the overhaul and develop the Youth provision within the community centre.

 We operate a very tight control on our expenditure and look for positive ways to boost income by increased use of the facilities, use of the technology suite by local business, move towards generating funding through Social Enterprise and Business support, and working closely with the community and groups to increase funding.